MakieOrg/Makie.jl/docs/examples/plotting_functions/scatter.md

 ```
 \end{examplefigure}

+#### Holes

 Paths can have holes, just start a new subpath with `MoveTo` that is inside the main path.
 The holes have to be in clockwise direction if the outside is in anti-clockwise direction, or vice versa.
-For example, a circle with a square cut out can be made by one `EllipticalArc` that goes anticlockwise, and a square inside that goes clockwise:
+For example, a circle with a square cut out can be made by one `EllipticalArc` that goes anticlockwise, and a square inside which goes clockwise:

 \begin{examplefigure}{svg = true}
 ```julia